yeokm1/yeokm1.github.io-hugo/content/post/2021/03/transitioning-to-dynon-skyview-hdx/index.md

 This is to reconfirm the fuel computer's assumption and fuel sender's measurement values.
 These values have to correlate with the pilot's physical inspection of the fuel tanks with a dipstick.

-The fuel senders are more well-calibrated and is in theory much better than the dipstick.
+The fuel senders are more well-calibrated and are in theory much better than the dipstick.
 However any significant deviations between the two could indicate a problem with the fuel sender and alert the pilot to a possible sensor malfunction.

 ### Weight and balance (W&B)